ufpaclab/jsPsych-Sheets-Integration/README.md

 # Welcome
 This repository contains a template for online experiments that integrates jsPsych, Google Sheets, and SONA.
-The goal is to make it a breeze to upload your experiments to the internet, gather data, and distribute credits for participation.
-Have at it!
+The goal is to make it easier to upload your experiments to the internet, gather data, and distribute credits for participation.
+Note this template is a work in progress.
+Pull requests and suggestions are welcome!
 # Folders and Files

 ## jsPsych